jrvanderdoes/purify/paper.md

 results <- resample_function(data = data, fn = mse_function, M = 1000, method = 'simple')
 ```

 Model coefficients can also be examined under permutation; see documentation.
-However, if a use case is too complex for the implemented \code{resample_function()}, the function \code{resample()} can be used to directly return the resampled data.
+However, if a use case is too complex for the implemented `resample_function()`, the function `resample()` can be used to directly return the resampled data.

 # Implementation